AathreyaG/reactai-starter/analysis.md

-### Problem Statement Analysis
+### Problem Analysis

-- **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.
+- **Objective**: Develop an application for the GSA Acquisition Workforce (AWF) to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

-- **Key Features**:
+- **Functionality Requirements**:
-  - **CSV Upload**: Users should be able to upload CSV files containing product information.
+  - **Upload**: Users should be able to upload CSV files containing product data through a web interface.
-  - **Search and Edit**: Users should be able to search and edit product catalogs.
+  - **Search and Edit**: Users should be able to search for specific products and edit the catalog entries.
-  - **Download and Publish**: Users should be able to download or publish the catalog to GSA marketplaces.
+  - **Download and Publish**: Users should be able to download the catalog and publish it to GSA marketplaces.

-- **Data Format**:
+- **Data**:
-  - CSV files with columns: NSN, rep_office, common_name, Description, Price, UI, AAC.
+  - The CSV file includes fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.

-- **Current Catalog Size**: Over 2.5 million items.
+  - The catalog contains over 2.5 million items, indicating the need for efficient data handling and storage.

+- **User Interface**:
-- **User Interface**: A web interface for uploading and managing the catalog.
+  - A web-based interface for uploading, searching, editing, downloading, and publishing the catalog.

+- **Technology Stack**:
+  - Frontend: React, USWDS components
-- **Tech Stack**: React, Node.js, AWS, TypeScript, USWDS components, RESTful APIs, Sequelize, and Postgres.
+  - Backend: Node.js, Sequelize, Postgres
+  - Platform: AWS
+  - APIs: RESTful APIs
+  - Language: TypeScript

 ### Assumptions

-- The CSV file structure is consistent and follows the provided sample format.
-- The application will initially support only CSV file uploads.
+- The application will initially support CSV file uploads only.
-- User authentication and authorization are not part of the MVP.
-- The application will be deployed on AWS.
+- The application will be accessible to authorized federal buyers and GSA personnel.
-- The focus is on functionality rather than extensive UI/UX design.
+- The MVP will focus on core functionalities: upload, search, edit, and download.
+- Publishing to GSA marketplaces will be a stretch goal due to time constraints.

-### Areas of Uncertainty or Ambiguity
+### Areas of Uncertainty

-- **File Size Limits**: The maximum file size for uploads is not specified.
+- **File Size Limits**: The problem statement mentions varying file sizes but does not specify limits.
-- **User Roles**: It's unclear if there are different user roles with varying permissions.
+- **User Authentication**: Details on user authentication and authorization are not provided.
-- **Publishing Process**: The exact mechanism for publishing to GSA marketplaces is not detailed.
+- **Publishing Mechanism**: The process for publishing to GSA marketplaces is not detailed.
-- **Error Handling**: How errors in file uploads or data processing should be handled is not specified.
-- **Data Validation**: The level of data validation required for the CSV content.
+- **Data Validation**: Requirements for data validation during upload are not specified.

-### MVP Plan
+### MVP Plan (5-6 hours of development time)

-#### Core Features for MVP
-1. **CSV Upload Functionality**:
+1. **Frontend (React, USWDS components)**:
-   - Implement a web interface for uploading CSV files.
+   - Implement a basic UI for CSV upload.
-   - Backend API to handle file uploads and parse CSV data.
-   - Store parsed data in a Postgres database using Sequelize.

-2. **Search and Edit Functionality**:
-   - Basic search functionality to query the catalog based on NSN or common name.
-   - Simple edit interface to update product details.
+   - Create a simple search and edit interface for catalog entries.

-3. **Download Functionality**:
-   - Allow users to download the current catalog as a CSV file.
+   - Develop a download button for the catalog.

-#### Stretch Goal
-- **Publish Functionality**:
+2. **Backend (Node.js, Sequelize, Postgres)**:
-  - Implement a basic mechanism to simulate publishing the catalog to a marketplace.
+   - Set up a database schema to store catalog data.
+   - Implement RESTful APIs for upload, search, edit, and download functionalities.

+3. **Platform (AWS)**:
+   - Deploy the application on AWS with basic configurations.

+4. **Testing**:
+   - Conduct basic testing for upload, search, edit, and download functionalities.

+### Stretch Goal

+- Implement the publishing feature to GSA marketplaces, focusing on the integration with FedMall or GSA Advantage.

 ### Deliverables

-- **Frontend**:
-  - React components for CSV upload, search, and edit interfaces.
-  - Basic styling using USWDS components.

-- **Backend**:
-  - Node.js API endpoints for file upload, search, edit, and download.
+- Basic web interface for CSV upload, search, edit, and download.
-  - Integration with Postgres using Sequelize for data storage.

-- **Deployment**:
+- RESTful APIs for handling catalog operations.
+- Database schema and setup for storing catalog data.
-  - Deploy the application on AWS.
+- Deployment of the application on AWS.
-  - Ensure basic CI/CD pipeline for deployment.
+- Documentation for setup and usage instructions.

-### Questions for Improving the MVP
+### Questions for MVP Improvement

-1. What is the maximum expected file size for CSV uploads?
+1. What are the specific file size limits for CSV uploads?
-2. Are there specific user roles or permissions that need to be implemented?
-3. What is the expected format or protocol for publishing to GSA marketplaces?
+2. What authentication and authorization mechanisms should be implemented?
-4. Are there any specific data validation rules for the CSV content?
+3. Are there specific data validation rules for the CSV data?
-5. Should the application support any other file formats besides CSV in the future?
+4. Can we get more details on the publishing process to GSA marketplaces?